shaksham08/ReactColt/27.React-Router-Pattern/README.md

 ## 7. Issue with ROuter with Higher Order Component

-Specially when we are trying to push from a component which is not assiciated with a Route
+Specially when we are trying to push from a component which is not assiciated with a Route then it has not access to the router params.

-For example if we add a vanbar component in App.js
+For example if we add a navnbar component in App.js

 ```jsx
 <div className="App">